An Optical Atomic Clock Based on a Highly Charged Ion: Frequency measurement

 The outputs of the \Yb{} and \Ar{} clocks were delivered to separate optical frequency combs through phase-stabilised optical fibre links, as shown in Fig.~\ref{fig:simplifiedclocklaser}.
 Each comb allows a direct measurement of the local ratio between the frequencies of the clock and the ultrastable \SI{1.5}{\micro\meter} laser \cite{matei_1.5_2017}.
 Combination of the synchronous measurements of the two ratios yielded the ratio between the two clock laser frequencies.

-Table~\ref{tab:systematics} summarises the dominant systematic frequency shifts on the \Ar{} clock transition and their uncertainties; Table~\ref{tab:measurements} displays those arising from the measurement of the absolute transition frequency.
+Table~\ref{tab:systematics} summarises the dominant systematic frequency shifts on the \Ar{} clock transition and their uncertainties as well as those arising from the measurement of the absolute transition frequency.
 An in-depth analysis of all of the systematic shifts pertinent to the presented measurements can be found in the Supplementary Material.